22009071/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ## Program:
 ```
 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: R Guruprasad
+Developed by:kabilan T
-RegisterNumber:  212222240033
+RegisterNumber:  212222230059

 Half subtractor: